Skip to content

 Preface

-Every day, 120 Americans are shot and killed, hundreds more are shot and wounded, and countless others are left traumatized after witnessing acts of gun violence.
+Every day, more than 120 Americans are shot and killed, hundreds more are shot and wounded, and countless others are left traumatized after witnessing acts of gun violence.
 Guns are the number one killer of our generation, and we are fed up with wondering if we will come home safely from a trip to the store, a walk in the park or a day at school.
 We’re tired of thoughts and prayers without action.
 We’re demanding lawmakers stand up to the gun industry and pass laws that save lives.

 Campaign Overview

 2023 has already been a deadly year.
 From Monterey Park to Nashville to Louisville, there have been more than 170 mass shootings so far, and unfortunately, mass shootings only represent about 1 percent of gun deaths in America.
-Missing from the headlines are the 120 lives taken and hundreds more impacted by gun violence every day from devastating homicides, suicides, domestic violence incidents, police violence and unintentional shootings.
+Missing from the headlines are the more than 120 lives taken and hundreds more impacted by gun violence every day from devastating homicides, suicides, domestic violence incidents, police violence, and unintentional shootings.
 May 14 marks one year since a white supremacist took the lives of 10 people and wounded three people in a grocery store in Buffalo, NY.
 And, on May 24, we’ll mark one year since 19 children and two teachers were killed in an elementary school in Uvalde, TX.
 Lives were taken and forever changed.
 And both of these shooters, armed with hate and a firearm, used an AR-15 to commit these heinous tragedies.

 We’re tired of heartbreak, and we’re tired of living in fear so we’re stepping up and demanding solutions we know will help address this crisis.
-Volunteers in congressional districts across the country will come together on Saturday, May 13, 2023 to demand one immediate solution, that the US House of Representatives bring an Assault Weapons Ban to the floor of Congress.
+Volunteers in congressional districts across the country will come together on Saturday, May 13, 2023, to demand one immediate solution, that the US House of Representatives bring an Assault Weapons Ban to the floor of Congress.
 We will rally, hand out flyers, phonebank and march to demand a ban on assault weapons.

 Planning Your Event